 |You can tell

-how much of an influence The Shadow was on The
+how much of an influence The Shadow was on The Batman partly

-Batman partly because of the three separate stories that take place in
+because of the three separate stories that take place in

 Chinatown during the first couple of years.
-This is the second of
+This is

 Hatchet-wielding men threaten the honest denizens of Chinatown.
 Batman visits his friend Wong, the "mayor" of Chinatown, for more information but finds Wong slain.
 The trail leads to the Tong of the Green Dragon.
 (A tong is a semi-military, semi-criminal organization from China.
 The British supposedly smashed the tongs in China in the early 20th Century, but pulp writers of the time often brought them into America as the place they could re-establish their power base.)
 Robin is captured and about to be tortured by the Master of the Green Dragon, who likes to watch things squirm, but Batman rescues him and smashes the idol which serves as a symbol of the Tong's power.